ifnspaml/Enhancement-Coded-Speech/README.md

 # Enhancement-Coded-Speech

-Please find the scripts referring to the paper "Convolutional Neural Networks to Enhance Coded Speech".
-We here provide the cepstral domain approach with the frame structure III.
+Please find here the scripts referring to the paper "Convolutional Neural Networks to Enhance Coded Speech".
+In this repository we provide the cepstral domain approach with the framing structure III.

 The code was written by Ziyue Zhao and Huijun Liu.

 ## Introduction

-A approach based on a convolutional neural network (CNN) is proposed to enhance coded (i.e., encoded and decoded) speech with the utilization of the cepstral domain features.
-The enhanced coded speech can achieve improved quality without modifing the codec (i.e., encoder and decoder) itself.
+An approach based on a convolutional neural network (CNN) is proposed to enhance coded (i.e., encoded and decoded) speech by utilizing cepstral domain features.
+The quality of coded speech can be enhanced and thus achieves improved quality without modifing the codec (i.e., encoder and decoder) itself.

 ## Prerequisites